 In 2014 a Freedom of Information request to UK police forces revealed that over 11,000 cases of ‘honour’ crime were recorded between 2010-14.
 Before accessing support, victims at risk of HBV experienced abuse for 2 years longer

 (5 years vs 3 years) than those not identified as at risk of HBV.

 Nearly a quarter (23%) of victims at risk of HBV were not eligible for most benefits.
 68% of victims at risk of HBV were at high risk of serious harm or homicide, compared to 55% of those not identified as at risk of HBV.

 Leaving or questioning a faith can be a very complicated process, and for the most part ExMuslims for safety reasons tend to be closeted and live a double life to the fear of abandonment, shunning, ostracism, but also their life.

 Apostates face a great amount of abuse be it physical, emotional or psychological by their families and/or communities should they decide to announce their departure of a religion.
 Both choices lead to extreme levels of anxiety, depression, PTSD and other mental health issues.

-Faithless Hijabi supports clients globally including countries where being an apostate or in combination being from the LGBT+ community poses a larger risk to one’s life from community based ostracism to state persecution.
+Faithless Hijabi supports clients globally including countries where being an apostate or in combination being from the LGBTQ+ community poses a larger risk to one’s life from community based ostracism to state persecution.
 Our work in supporting ExMuslims in the realm of mental health is significant as a starting point to care for those individuals at risk.